Koi Carp

 Koi Carp are cold freshwater fish which are found in ponds around the world due to their ability to adapt to different living conditions and environments.

-Appearance: They are very brightly coloured varying from red, white and black.
+They are very brightly coloured varying from red, white and black

-Size: Can reach up to 15 inches long.
+They can reach up to 15 inches long

 Did you know?